What is Text-to-Speech (TTS)?

 1. ASR (Speech-to-Text)

-The caller's spoken words are transcribed into text in real-time by providers like Deepgram or AssemblyAI.
+The caller's spoken words are transcribed into text in real-time by modern speech recognition providers or AssemblyAI.

 2. LLM Processing

-A large language model (GPT-4, Claude) interprets the caller's intent and generates an appropriate text response.
+A large language model (modern language models) interprets the caller's intent and generates an appropriate text response.

 3. TTS (Text-to-Speech)